guides8 min read

 Action Notation

 Actions are the core of any hand record.
-These abbreviations cover every possible action in a hold'em or Omaha hand.
+These abbreviations cover the core actions you will record in most hold'em hands.

 Bet sizes are written as the total amount, not the raise increment.
 "CO r 250" means the cutoff raised to 250 total.
 Some players prefer to note sizes relative to the pot or as multipliers (2.5x, pot), but raw chip amounts are more precise for post-session analysis.